aAdams01/aAdams01/README.md

 ### 🌱 Learning & Growing

-I love learning new tools and technologies.
-Currently I am diving into:
 - Ecommerce: Comparing Medusa.js to other platforms I have used like Shopify and BigCommerce 🌐
 - Frameworks: Learning the ins and outs of Next.js 14 🏗